yangbincheng/EMSRDPN/README.md

 This repository is for EMSRDPN introduced in the following paper

-Bin-Cheng Yang and [Gangshan Wu](http://mcg.nju.edu.cn), "Efficient Single Image Super-Resolution Using Dual Path Connections with Multiple Scale Learning", [[arxiv]](http://arxiv.org/abs/2112.15386)
+Bin-Cheng Yang and Gangshan Wu.
+2023.
+Efficient Single-image Super-resolution Using Dual path Connections with Multiple scale Learning.
+ACM Trans.
+Multimedia Comput.
+Commun.
+Appl.
+19, 3, Article 115 (May 2023), 21 pages. https://doi.org/10.1145/3570164

 It's an extension to a conference paper